ctxis/cvsslib/readme.md

 # CVSSlib [![Build Status](https://travis-ci.org/ctxis/cvsslib.svg?branch=master)](https://travis-ci.org/ctxis/cvsslib)

-A Pythyon library for calculating CVSS v2 and CVSS v3 vectors, with tests.
+A Python 3 library for calculating CVSS v2 and CVSS v3 vectors, with tests.
 Examples on how to use the library is shown below, and there is some documentation on the internals within the `docs` directory.

 ## API